MatheshRavichandrann/e-book/README.md

-# E-book API
+# E-Book API

-The **Book Network API** is a Spring Boot-based backend service that facilitates the management of books and user interactions, such as sharing, retrieving, and maintaining book details.
+The **E-Book API** is a Spring Boot-based backend service that facilitates the management of books and user interactions, such as sharing, retrieving, and maintaining book details.
 This API also handles user authentication and authorization.

 ---